kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 ## Prerequisites

 This example requires a running Kubernetes cluster and kubectl, version 1.2 or later.
-[Heapster](https://github.com/kubernetes/heapster) monitoring needs to be deployed in the cluster as Horizontal Pod Autoscaler uses it to collect metrics (if you followed [getting started on GCE guide](/docs/getting-started-guides/gce.md), heapster monitoring will be turned-on by default).
+[metrics-server](https://github.com/kubernetes/heapster) monitoring needs to be deployed in the cluster to provide metrics via the resource metrics API, as Horizontal Pod Autoscaler uses this API to collect metrics (if you followed [getting started on GCE guide](/docs/getting-started-guides/gce.md), metrics-server monitoring will be turned-on by default).

 To specify multiple resource metrics for a Horizontal Pod Autoscaler, you must have a Kubernetes cluster and kubectl at version 1.6 or later.
 Furthermore, in order to make use of custom metrics, your cluster